jbaumann/pio_and_stm32cubeide/README.md

 ## Automatic PIO

 This automatic script tries to derive the necessary information from the project's .cproject file, sets up everything and the lets Platformio build using the CubeMX libraries that it provides.
-These are outdated and kept as a reference only.
+This approach is outdated and kept as a reference only.

 ## Manual

 This manual script is heavily influenced by the following script: https://community.platformio.org/t/using-stm32cubemx-and-platformio/2611/57

 You configure everything from hand at the top of the script and the build is done using the CubeMX libraries that Platformio provides.
-These are outdated and kept as a reference only.
+This approach is outdated and kept as a reference only.